Events

 RocketJob::Subscribers::Worker.publish(:kill, worker_id: 1, server_id: server.id)

-Similarly, the worker’s backtrace can be written to its log file:
+Write a single worker’s thread backtrace to its log file:

 RocketJob::Subscribers::Worker.publish(:thread_dump, worker_id: 1, server_id: server.id)